cmancone/clearskies/docs/9_dependency_injection.md

 ## Example Uses

-This might seem like overkill, as far as "options to configure dependency injection" go, but the variety of options gives clearskies the flexibility it needs to match a wide variety of use-cases and operational modes.
-To help give a concrete picture of how these things work, here are some examples of mixing and matching these options to quickly reconfigure an application:
+This variety of dependency injection configuration options gives clearskies the flexibility it needs to match a wide variety of use-cases and operational modes.
+To help give a concrete picture of how these things work, here are some examples of mixing and matching these options to streamline application development and maintenance:

 **Switching DB connection method:** perhaps most of your production workloads use a "standard" database connection by grabbing username/password/host/database out of environment keys.
 However, some workloads grab [temporary credentials from a dynamic secret producer](https://docs.akeyless.io/docs/create-dynamic-secret-to-sql-db).
 The exact producer used varies depending on the level of access the application needs.
 Developers also use temporary credentials but have to connect through a bastion host.
 In this case, the "standard" dependency injection configuration will work for most of your production workloads.
 For workloads that use temporary credentials, you can create an [additional configuration class](#4-additional-configuration-classes) that replaces the standard database connection process (by declaring a `provide_cursor` method).
 It fetches temporary credentials from a dynamic producer with a name that can be specified via [dependency configuration](#configuring-dependencies) and which depends on the configured environment.
 This is configured in the applications that need the dynamic credentials.
 However, you also need to support developers who connect through a bastion!
 Since they will execute the application differently (i.e., they use a different context), you override the database connection method again in the context that developers will execute.
 In this case, you switch it out for a different configuration class which similarly accepts the name of the dynamic producer to use, but also requires the hostname of the bastion host.
 It will then connect through the bastion, fetch temporary credentials, and connect to the database.
 All by just switching out a single line of code depending on the context.